astuyve/astuyve.github.io/_posts/2023-05-08-understanding-proactive-initialization.md

 [1 Execution environments (see 'Init Phase' section)](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtime-environment.html), and [2](https://docs.aws.amazon.com/lambda/latest/dg/troubleshooting-invocation.html#troubleshooting-invocation-initialization-gap)

 ## Tracing Proactive Initialization

-This adventure began when I noticed a bug which presented a distributed trace to a user appearing to show a Lambda Function sandbox initializing several minutes before the first function invocation.
+This adventure began when I noticed what appeared to be a bug in a distributed trace showing a Lambda Function sandbox initializing several minutes before the first function invocation.
 This can happen with SnapStart, or Provisioned Concurrency - but this function wasn't using either of these capabilities and was otherwise entirely unremarkable.

 Here's what the flamegraph looks like:
 <img src="">

 We can see a massive gap between function initialization and invocation - in this case the API Gateway request wasn't even made by the client until several minutes after the sandbox was warmed up.

+After much discussion with the AWS Lambda Service team - I learned that this was a Proactively Initialized Lambda Sandbox.

 It's difficult to discuss Proactive Initialization at a technical level without first defining a cold start, so let's start there.